Get in Touch!

 Both versions cover similar topics at the same level, however the pass mark for grammar schools may be significantly higher than that of the Common Entrance 11-plus.

-Used by a number of grammar schools in the Kent country, this test is set by GL Assessment.
-The Kent test consists of two multiple choice papers, one testing English and maths and the other which examines verbal and non-verbal reasoning.
+The Kent test consists of two multiple choice papers, one testing English and Maths and the other which examines verbal and non-verbal reasoning.

 Built from a bank of pre-written questions, the CEM 11-plus tests usually contain multiple choice questions for maths and English as well as a reasoning section.